content-left-bg.png

 Performance, Monitoring and Reporting:

-• provides a pre-populated School Annual Report (SAR) template for schools
+• provides and uploads (after schools have made edits if desired) a pre-populated School Annual Report (SAR) for the school

 • uploads, in collaboration with Information Technologies Branch, the Next Step post-school destinations summary report to the websites of schools providing Senior Secondary education.